How To Choose The Best Fonts For Your Designs

 Need help with designing a sophisticated logo for your brand?
 The Kimp Team is here to help.

 #2 – How legible is the font?

-The same applies to using uppercase text in a large amount of copy, because that strains the eyes of the reader.
-If you want to get decorative, keep those fonts for the titles and the headlines only.
-You also have to keep in mind that the font you choose, has to work well in many different sizes and weights.
+Bold and decorative fonts look good when used in moderation.
+They are best suited for titles and headlines.
+You also have to keep in mind that the font you choose has to work well in many different sizes and weights.
 This is so that there is readability no matter what the size of the text is, or what the size of the screen is.
-Take a look at the image below.

 The text in the example above is clearly visible and readable, right?
 Now take a look at this cursive script called Vivaldi, below.
 It is a beautiful script no doubt, but it becomes rather hard to read when you modify the size and that could make an entire design obsolete.